Loans for Graduate Students

 Visit the Applying for a Graduate PLUS Loan page for more information.

 - Amount: Varies.
 Alternative loans are private loans designed to help student with educational expenses that exceed other available assistance.
+They cannot exceed a student's approved cost of attendance.

 - Interest rates: The interest rate varies by loan provider.